Buying New Construction in Charlottesville: Expert advice on what to expect and how to negotiate

 Our Experience in Charlottesville New Construction

-At Town, we have a lot of experience in Charlottesville new construction.
+At Town Realty, we have a lot of experience in Charlottesville new construction.
 Town founder, Gary Palmer, was previously the founder and owner at Integrity Home Contracting where he managed 300 projects annually and over $3.5 million dollars per year in construction and remodeling revenues.
-Agent and New Construction Specialist, Logan Hall has worked for two local builders and has overseen 40+ new home projects totalling over $15 million in new construction revenues.
+Agent and New Construction Specialis1t, Logan Hall has worked for two local builders and has overseen 40+ new home projects totalling over $15 million in new construction revenues.
 Below are some suggestions based on their experience and insight from BOTH sides of the new home purchase process.

 1. Have a buyers agent in your corner who doesn’t work for the Builder